 The UK needs more female engineers

-Women could be the answer.
+Women could (and should) be the answer!
 At present, only 9% of engineers are female.
-This is the lowest in Europe.
-This is unfortunately resulting in far fewer engineers than the UK needs.
-This is also indicative of the sector being unappealing to females in general.
-This starts where the early parts of a career paths beginnings are formed.
-Engineering and other sciences are seen as a job for males due to stereotypes about males being more technical.
-Only 20% of A Level physics students are female, this has unfortunately not changed for 25 years.
-The amount of women engineers is improving very slowly, but it is not enough to meet the business demands of the UK.
+This is the lowest in Europe and is unfortunately resulting in far fewer engineers than the UK needs.
+This is also indicative of the sector being male dominated and unappealing to females, with little encouragement throughout education years to get women to consider STEM subjects as a career path.
+Only 20% of A Level physics students are female and this has unfortunately not changed for 25 years.
+With growing awareness, the amount of women engineers is improving very slowly, but it is not enough to meet the business demands of the UK.

 What are the incentives or benefits to an engineering career?

-When women do find their position in engineering, research has indicated positive trends towards happiness In a survey of 300 female engineers, 84% actually reported being happy or extremely happy in their engineering career.
+When women do find their position in engineering, research has indicated positive trends towards happiness.
+In a survey of 300 female engineers, 84% actually reported being happy or extremely happy in their engineering career.
 Engineering is also one of the best career paths in terms of job security and reliably securing a high wage.
 Diversity in the workplace has benefits in achieving a variety of viewpoints, better relationships with customers or partners and, according to a recent McKinsey diversity study a likely chance of getting a higher financial return than others in the same industry.
 A fresh perspective and a different way of thinking can add tremendous value, especially in a field where problem solving as a team is paramount.
-Innovation is also key to the field and is greatly supported by a diverse team.
+Innovation is also key to engineering and other industries and is greatly supported by a diverse team, so the UK needs to act now.

 Engineering to help the world